How to Organize Access Records.

-Open table any table where numbers are available like below image.
+Open table any table where numbers are available like the below image.

 I can use sort by right-clicking on the column.

-When you sort there is a little tiny arrow top of the header.
-Which indicates sort is applied this particular column here.
+When you sort there is a little tiny arrow on top of the header.
+This indicates sort is applied to this particular column here.

 I can sort out with the numbers and alphabetic also.

 The filtering options on the table allow you to limit the number of records on the screen only those records interests

 Just like sorting this allows you to quickly the information need.